Interrupts#

 delay_ms(), no busy-wait loops, noprintf().
 These belong in main loop context. - Never allocate memory —

-- Keep shared data access atomic — If the ISR writes a 32-bit variable that the main loop reads, consider whether the access is atomic on the target platform.
-On Cortex-M, aligned 32-bit reads and writes are atomic, but 64-bit values or multi-field structures are not.
+- Keep shared data access atomic — If the ISR writes a variable that the main loop reads, consider whether the access is atomic on the target platform.
+Atomicity depends on the bus width and architecture — always verify for the specific target.

 Shared Data and volatile#